tkforbes/ogn-receiver/docs/howto-extend-original-image.md

 tf@prince:/home/tf/workdir# sudo su
 [sudo] password for tf:

-# make a copy of the original image. we will work on the copy.
+# make a copy of the original image. we will modify the copy.
 root@prince:/home/tf/workdir# cp img/2022-04-29-rpi-lite-ognro-v0.3-stretch.img img/ognstation.img

 # extend the file size of the original image